troop-71/content/events/2025-06-06-maquoketa-caves.md

 - Caving supplies
   - Clothes that can be thrown away
-    - Warm clothes
-    - Freedom of movement
+    - Warm clothes with good freedom of movement
   - Disposable, close toed shoes
   - Helmet, a bike helmet for example
   - Flashlights